Anal Cancer: Radiation Therapy

 Radiation affects both normal cells and cancer cells.
 This means it can cause side effects.
 Some side effects can be treated.
 They may even get better or go away over time after treatment ends.
 Here are some common side effects of radiation for anal cancer:

-Skin irritation, redness, blistering, itching, or burning in the treated area
+Skin irritation, redness, blistering, itching, or burning in the treated area around the anus

 Diarrhea, sometimes with some rectal bleeding